 Qualified Person

-Andrew L. Wilkins B.Sc., P.Geo., co-author of the Technical Report on the Metla Property, is the Qualified Person responsible for the Metla Property project as defined by NI 43-101 and has approved the technical information contained herein.
+Andrew L. Wilkins B.Sc., P.Geo., co-author of the Technical Report on the Metla Property, is the Qualified Person as defined by NI 43-101 and has approved all technical information contained herein.

 SELECTED FINANCIAL INFORMATION